Toyota HiLux vs Ford Ranger

 Verdict: Which is best, the Ford Ranger or the Toyota HiLux?

 The HiLux has a tough as old boots image associated with it, plus generally favourable reports on reliability.
-It is arguably slightly more sure-footed off-road.
-But it isn't as fuel efficient, it isn't as powerful and Rangers come with somewhat better interior features and gadgets.
+It is arguably slightly more sure-footed off-road, but less of an all-rounder.
+It isn't as fuel efficient, it isn't as powerful and Rangers come with somewhat better interior features and gadgets.

 A HiLux is a bit like the Great White Shark, legendary at what it does and pretty much the de facto king of the marine food chain (or ute sales charts).
 But the Ranger is like a Killer Whale, known to hunt Great Whites, and it is now closing in on a slightly floundering rival.